Skip to main content

 For example, at Agent Plus Realty, the model works like this:

-- Transaction fee: $595 — charged to the client on the closing statement, not deducted from the agent’s check
+• Transaction fee: $595 — charged to the client on the closing statement, typically charged to the client where permitted, agreed, and applicable — not typically deducted from the agent’s check

 The key distinction: the $595 fee is not subtracted from the agent’s commission.
 It appears as a separate line item on the client’s closing statement.